codepennnn/Fun/README.md

     UNION ALL

-    -- Case when detail exists, use latest CREATEDON from details SELECT
+    -- Case when there are details: use latest detail's CREATEDON SELECT
-        n.*,
+        n.ID,
+        n.Status,
+        n.ClosedOn,
+        d.CREATEDON AS CreatedOn,
         d.CREATEDON AS ApplicationDate
     FROM App_Gov_Notice n
+    INNER JOIN (
+        SELECT *
+        FROM (
+            SELECT *, ROW_NUMBER() OVER (PARTITION BY MASTER_ID ORDER BY CREATEDON DESC) AS rn FROM App_Gov_Notice_Details
+        ) AS ranked
+        WHERE rn = 1
-    INNER JOIN LatestDetails d ON n.ID = d.MASTER_ID
+    ) d ON d.MASTER_ID = n.ID
 ),

 NoticeFiltered AS (